Russell Crowe: Early life

-When Crowe was four years old, his family moved to Australia and settled in Sydney, where his parents pursued their career in film set catering.
-His mother's godfather was the producer of the Australian TV series Spyforce, and Crowe was hired for a line of dialogue in one episode of the series at age five or six, opposite series star Jack Thompson.
-Later, in 1994, Thompson would play the father of Crowe's character in The Sum of Us.
-Crowe also appeared briefly in the serial The Young Doctors.
-In Australia, he was educated at Vaucluse Public School and Sydney Boys High School, before his family moved back to New Zealand in 1978 when he was 14.
-He continued his secondary education at Auckland Grammar School, with his cousins and brother Terry, and Mount Roskill Grammar School before leaving school at the age of 16 to pursue his acting ambitions.
+At the age of four, Crowe moved to Australia with his family, settling in Sydney, where John and Jocelyn pursued their career in film set catering.
+Jocelyn's godfather was the producer of the Australian television series Spyforce, and Crowe was hired for a line of dialogue in one episode of the series at the age of five or six, opposite series star Jack Thompson.
+Later, in 1994, Thompson would play the supportive father of Crowe's gay character in the film The Sum of Us.
+Crowe also appeared briefly in the series The Young Doctors.
+In Australia, he was educated at Vaucluse Public School and Sydney Boys High School before moving back to New Zealand with his family in 1978.
+He continued his secondary education at a private Auckland school before leaving school at the age of 16 to pursue his acting ambitions.

+In 2015, it was reported that Crowe had applied for Australian citizenship in 2006 and again in 2013 but was rejected because he failed to fulfill the residency requirements.
+However, Australia's Immigration Department said it had no record of any such application by Crowe.

 Acting career

 New Zealand

 Under guidance from his good friend Tom Sharplin, Crowe began his performing career as a musician in the early 1980s performing under the stage name "Russ Le Roq".
-He released several New Zealand singles including "I Just Wanna Be Like Marlon Brando", "Pier 13", and "Shattered Glass", none of which charted.
+He released several New Zealand singles, including "I Just Wanna Be Like Marlon Brando", "Pier 13", and "Shattered Glass", none of which charted.
 He managed an Auckland music venue called "The Venue" in 1984.
 When he was 18, he was featured in A Very Special Person..., a promotional video for the theology/ministry course at Avondale University, a Seventh-day Adventist tertiary education provider in New South Wales, Australia.